ibm-cloud-docs/watson/getting-started-bluemix.md

 {{site.data.keyword.Bluemix}} supports a few different approaches for developing applications for {{site.data.keyword.watson}} services applications and running them in Bluemix.
 The approaches are functionally equivalent and work equally well, so choose the method with which you are most comfortable.

 If you develop your application outside of {{site.data.keyword.cloud_notm}}, you don't need to use these approaches.
-However, you do need a {{site.data.keyword.cloud_notm}} account to create instances of {{site.data.keyword.watson}} services.
+However, you do need an account on {{site.data.keyword.cloud_notm}} to create instances of {{site.data.keyword.watson}} services.
 {: tip}
 {: shortdesc}